minhsangdotcom/Clean-Architecture_The-Template/README.md

 Notice that, the key is **primary permission** and value is **list of relative permissions**

-Permission combibes from action and entity name.
+Permission combines from action and entity name.
 For example:

 ```